MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/index.md

 5. Commit your changes and push your branch to your GitHub fork.
 6. Create a PR from feature branch to master branch.
 Pay attention to the upstream branch; the default branch might be an upstream fork rather your own master branch.
 7. Approve your PR.
-8. The "azops-push" GitHub action should trigger automatically at this point and you can monitor the status in the actions log.
+8. The `azops-push` GitHub action should trigger automatically at this point and you can monitor the status in the actions log.
-9. After all status checks are passed on your PR (including but not limited to "azops-push" action), squash merge your changes to your own master branch.
+9. After all status checks are passed on your PR (including but not limited to `azops-push` action), squash merge your changes to your own master branch.
 10. Sync your local master branch on your machine from your origin/master

     ```shell